adolgert/CompetingClocks.jl/docs/src/background.md

 \end{aligned}
 ```

-In the case of Stocks\' data, the hazards shown in
+In the case of Stocks' data, the hazards shown in
 `latent_period_hazard`{.interpreted-text role="ref"} would correspond to
 the probability of symptoms appearing at day $k$ given that the patient
 had not displayed symptoms at any previous visit.
 As time goes on,